 Consider this: 70% of potential hires are passive candidates—they aren’t actively seeking a job.
 But they’re still absorbing information about your company, culture, and brand.
 And they’re open to a new position if the right opportunity presents itself.

-Social media recruiting can help you reach those people—but it’s a marathon, not a sprint.
+Outsourced recruiting services and social media recruiting can help you reach those people—but it’s a marathon, not a sprint.

 Start Off On the Right Foot: Commit to the Process